Macuyiko/blog/content/2008/2008_09_virtualbox-expanding-disk-drive.md

 You'll need:

   - [A Gparted LiveCD](http://gparted.sourceforge.net/livecd.php).
-  - Two virtual disk images: the old one (the one you're currently using, the small one), and a new one, which you can easily create in Virtualbox, make sure it's "raw"Â (unpartitioned).
+  - Two virtual disk images: the old one (the one you're currently using, the small one), and a new one, which you can easily create in Virtualbox, make sure it's "raw" (unpartitioned).

 Steps:

 1. Mount or burn the Gparted disk in Virtualbox so that it'll boot from it (make sure the "virtual bios" boots from it first).
 2. Using VirtualBox, create a new VDI with a larger size that you want to expand the virtual machine to (see: "You'll need").
 3. Leave your existing VDI as the primary IDE master.
 Set the new VDI to be the Primary IDE slave for the machine.
-4. In Gparted: run `fdisk -l`Â or use Gparted GUI to view your partitions.
+4. In Gparted: run `fdisk -l` or use Gparted GUI to view your partitions.
 You should get /dev/hda and /dev/hdb. /dev/hdb shouldn't be partitioned at this point. /dev/hda should be your primary master (the original VDI that is too small for your needs), and /dev/hdb should be the new image (virtual primary IDE slave).
 5. Do not mount those (yet).
 Instead, use dd to copy the old image to the new one: `dd if=/dev/hda of=/dev/hdb`

 Warning: don't despair, this may take some time, and the hard drive status icon of Virtualbox should indicate that something's happening.